+5. Drawbacks.
 There are some problems with these proposed definitions.
-First, situations can occur where a terrible player may gain expected profit during betting rounds against even the greatest player in the world and attributing such gains to skill may be objectionable.
+First, situations can occur where a terrible player may gain expected profit during betting rounds against a better player, and attributing such gains to skill may be objectionable.
 For instance, if there are two players and one is dealt a pair of aces and the other a pair of kings, one would expect the player with the kings to put a great number of chips in while way behind, expecting that they had a decent shot of winning.
 This situation seems more like bad luck for the player than a deficit in skill.
 However, virtually any definition of skill can be objected to on such a basis.
 One might argue that skill is too strong a word, and that when analyzing hands, one should perhaps instead refer to expected profit gained during betting rounds rather than expected profit gained due to skill.
-The word skill will nevertheless be used in what follows.